Format of Business Letters

 Some letterheads also use inscriptions on the left edge of the paper and sometimes (least common, and least convenient in Dixie's expert opinion) on the bottom, and Dixie wants to remind you to leave space for those.

-See an example of a business letter with a letterhead on Dixie's Indented Business Letter page.
+See an example of a business letter with a letterhead above.

 Dixie Logo